Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Material and methods

 \subsection{DSC loss}

-CE is based on pixel-wise error, where in class imbalanced situations, using the CE loss results in over-representation of larger objects in the loss, and consequently under-segmentation of smaller objects.
-Often the segmentation target in biomedical imaging tasks occupies a small area relative to the size of the image, limiting its use as a metric or loss function \cite{yeung2021unified}.
+CE and the Focal loss are based on pixel-wise error, and therefore in class imbalanced situations, using the CE-based losses result in over-representation of larger objects in the loss, and consequently under-segmentation of smaller objects.
+Often the segmentation target in biomedical imaging tasks occupies a small area relative to the size of the image, limiting its use as a segmentation quality metric or loss function \cite{yeung2021unified}.

-In contrast, the DSC is a spatial overlap index and therefore robust to class imbalance, and is defined as:
+In contrast, the DSC is a spatial overlap index and is therefore robust to class imbalance, and is defined as:

 where the DSC loss ($\mathcal{L}_\text{DSC}$) is: